Appointment Details

 Do I need to be a U.S. citizen to donate with Canventa?

 Although Canventa currently only accepts US citizens, we are working to make our donor program more inclusive.
-We do send 1099’s to people who earn more than $600 in one year by donating with us, but we recognize that non-U.S. citizens pay taxes, too.
+We do send 1099’s to donors who earn more than $600 in one year by donating with us, but we recognize that non-U.S. citizens pay taxes, too.
 We hope to be able to expand the donor program to include resident aliens within the next year.

 Qualifications for Donating